littleprojects/Pebble_Opensprinkler/README.md

 # Pebble_Opensprinkler

-/**
- * Welcome to OpenSprinkler for Pebble!
+Welcome to OpenSprinkler for Pebble!

- *
- * by David Lenk
+by David Lenk

- *
- * Project Ideas:
- * - show the Sprinkler Programs in the queue
- * -
- *
- * V 1.1 bugfix
- * - fix: last run station name error
- * - add: show sunrise and sunset time
+- show running and waiting station
- *
- * V 1.0 init release
- * - show status and running stations
+- start station and run-once-program
- * - show water lever & last running station & last updatetime
- * - set rain delay in hours
- * - set stations manual on in minutes
- * - stop all station function
+- stop all station function
- */
+- set rain delay
+- reset rain delay
+- show 7 day overview

-Tested with PEBBLE SMARTWATCH and OpenSprinkler API 2.1.4
+Tested with PEBBLE SMARTWATCH and OpenSprinkler API 2.1.4 (no SSL)